Inbound Marketing Strategies to Replace Traditional Cold Calling and Advertising

 4 — YouTube video shown below: Extended Articles and Case Studies

 Respecting Your Customer’s Time

-Just like patients never enjoy spending excessive time in a doctor’s waiting room, customers want their time to be well-spent when reviewing educational content in any form — from blog articles to case studies, slide presentations and white papers.
+Just like patients never enjoy spending excessive time in a doctor’s waiting room, customers want their time to be well-spent when reviewing educational content in any form — from extended articles to case studies, slide presentations, press releases and white papers.
 Time is always part of the equation when first-time visitors review educational content.
 Depending on first impressions, some potential buyers will leave the page or presentation within 30 seconds or less.